-The Real Reason Charles Didn’t Marry Camilla in the First Place
+The Real Reason Prince Charles Didn’t Marry Camilla in the First Place

 It was one of the last century’s most iconic “remember-where-you-were-when” moments: On July 29, 1981, Prince Charles wed Lady Diana Spencer in a fairytale wedding watched by 750 million people, according to the BBC.
 It was, as Diana later said, the worst day of her life.

 “I can’t marry him,” she told her sisters during a pre-wedding lunch.
 But she did.
 Of course, we all know the ending to that story.
 The unhappy, scandal-wrought marriage ended in divorce in 1996, but not before Prince Charles’s enduring love for Camilla Parker Bowles had become common knowledge.
-Here are more secrets you never knew about royal weddings.
+(Here’s what really happened between Prince Charles and Princess Diana.)

 In 2005, Prince Charles finally wed Camilla, and by all accounts, they’re as happy together as Diana, who died in that tragic car crash in 1997, always suspected they’d be.
 Today, with Prince Charles as the next in line for the throne, the question most often asked about Prince Charles and his second wife is whether she will ever be queen?
+(This is why Camilla doesn’t have the title of princess.)
 But Charles and Camilla’s love, which has endured since they first began dating in 1972, begs another question: Why didn’t Charles just marry Camilla in the first place?

 A royal biographer has a theory—and it’s not what you might think…